lbormann/darts-wled/README.md

 #### Setup python3

 - Download and install python 3.x.x for your specific os.
-- Download and install pip
+- Download and install pip.

 #### Get the project